obinopaul/CustomGPT/README.md

 - **OpenAI:** Supports models like `gpt-4`, `gpt-4-turbo`, and `gpt-3.5-turbo`.
 - **HuggingFace:** Allows users to input a model path from the HuggingFace Model Hub (e.g., `google/flan-t5-large`).
 - **Ollama:** Supports Ollama models with user-provided paths.
+- **DeepSeek:** Supports DeepSeek model with with options to choose from deepseek-chat or deepseek-coder.

 ### 2. **Retrieval-Augmented Generation (RAG)**
 The chatbot supports the following RAG operations to enhance its knowledge base and responses: